sameer-j/ng2-flask/README.md

 - moved js and map files to app/jsdump folder
 - moved html, css files to app/assets folder
 - removed angular-in-memory-api, replaced with a simple dict-db implemented in python
+- flask rest api, without using any plugin